Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ```
 The timeline of the request is filtered down with the following filters '["Authorization","Customer","Email","Escalate","Task","update"]' and can be updated [here](/servicemanager-config/administration/hai-request-summariser)

-Each post in the timelines sends the follownig
+Each post in the timelines sends the following
 ```

     actorInfo.name